United States Medical Licensing Examination (Step One)

 Example topic: Musculoskeletal System

-A 45-year-old male visits the clinic with ongoing issues of muscle pain and weakness in his thighs and shoulders that have been escalating for the past three months.
-He has a history of hyperlipidemia and hypertension, for which he takes atorvastatin and lisinopril.
-During the physical examination, there is observable muscle tenderness and diminished strength in the proximal muscles of both the upper and lower extremities.
+A 45-year-old male presents to the clinic with complaints of muscle weakness and pain in his thighs and shoulders that have been progressively worsening over the past 3 months.
+He has a history of hyperlipidemia and hypertension, for which he is currently taking atorvastatin and lisinopril.
+On physical examination, there is notable muscle tenderness and reduced muscle strength in the proximal muscles of the upper and lower limbs.
 His serum creatine kinase (CK) levels are elevated.
-Considering his medication and presenting symptoms, what is the most likely cause?
+Given his medication history and clinical presentation, what is the most likely cause of his symptoms?

 TestResult